cessen/tenthash/tenthash-rust/README.md

 [![Latest Release][crates-io-badge]][crates-io-url]
 [![Documentation][docs-rs-img]][docs-rs-url]

-Rust implementation of [TentHash](https://github.com/cessen/tenthash), a 160-bit *non-cryptographic* hash function.
+Rust implementation of [TentHash](https://github.com/cessen/tenthash), a non-cryptographic 160-bit hash function that prioritizes quality while also being reasonably fast and easy to implement.

-TentHash is a high-quality, reasonably fast, *non-cryptographic*, large-output hash.
-Its target applications are data fingerprinting, content-addressable systems, and other use cases that don't tolerate hash collisions.
+TentHash's target applications are data fingerprinting, content-addressable systems, and other use cases that don't tolerate hash collisions.

-Importantly, TentHash is explicitly *not* intended to stand up to attacks, and should never be used where security depends on the hash function itself.
+Importantly, TentHash is explicitly *not* intended to stand up to attacks, and should never be used where the hash function itself has security considerations.
 Its robustness against collisions is only meaningful under non-adversarial conditions.
 In other words, like a good tent, it will protect you from the elements, but will do very little to protect you from attackers.

 ## License